 These types of loans are generally available to you for just about any legitimate purpose.
 You might have necessary car repairs, medical expenses or even overdue bills to take care of.
 Since you can use them for just about anything you choose.

 With a quick and easy online application process, installment loans are a great way to get quick cash when you need money now.
 Many are unsecured, depending what you apply for, and often have quick approval and funding processes.
-With many installment loans having flexible criteria, variable fees and negotiable repayment terms,
+With many installment loans having flexible criteria, variable fees and negotiable repayment terms, they can be a great borrowing option.
+Even those on social assistance can qualify for loans that accept benefits as an alternative income.

 If you have bad credit and are told by lenders that you do not qualify for personal loans or installment loans, then you still have the option to consider applying for payday loans online.
 Since installment loans are repaid with multiple monthly payments, if you have a bad credit history you may find lenders don’t want to take a chance on you for installment loans, but would allow you to borrow a smaller amount, often in the form of online payday loans for bad credit at times.
 These are usually higher interest and require repayment in full on your next payday, but if you need money fast and the other loan types are not options, this would be one to consider.
 If it isn’t an emergency, it’s recommended that you focus on improving your credit score so you can get a loan with better rates and terms.